 In addition, inane efforts such as Upscale Chicago, Mancow Mashup, and a local version of LX: TV never resonated with viewers.

 But a few have been successful – and all coming from smaller syndicators.
 Allen’s company for one, has benefited from major studios abandoning weekend time periods over the years, inserting his own fare including Entertainers, American Athlete, and others (though his bid to resurrect the first-run sitcom thru Mr. Box Office and The First Family failed a few years back.)
 Hearst’s Matter of Fact with Soledad O’Brien has been successful, clearing over 100 markets.
 And there’s Raw Travel, the only travel show in syndication.
 And niche shows work well too, such as LatiNation and American Latino targeting Hispanic audiences (however, both are not returning for the 2019-20 season.)

 Locally, WGN had success with Chicago’s Best despite numerous host changes and other shows (such as SEE Chicago and Weekend Workbench.)
-And NBC fills its late night time slots on weekends with syndicated LXTV programming (Open House, George To The Rescue, etc.) from sister company NBCUniversal Television Distribution, which leaves very little to be desired (watching a cow graze grass on a farm is more exciting than these two shows.)
+And NBC-owned WMAQ-TV fills its late night time slots on weekends with syndicated LXTV programming (Open House, George To The Rescue, etc.) from sister company NBCUniversal Television Distribution, which leaves very little to be desired (watching a cow graze grass on a farm is more exciting than these shows.)